Considering Teachery vs Teachable?

 #7 Payment Processing

-The benefit behind this is that if you’re just getting started it’s a great way to test the waters and earn a few bucks.
-However, there is a downside to this when it comes to Teachable as well.
-With Teachable you need to upgrade to a paid plan in order to use stripe.
+The benefit behind this is that if you’re just getting started, it’s a great way to test the waters and earn a few bucks.

 But the even bigger issue is that Teachable holds all payments for 30 days if you use their payment processor.
-So is this a big deal either way, not really but if you don’t want to hassle with integrating a payment processor like stripe then Teachable is the way to go.
+So is this a big deal either way?
+Not really, but if you don’t want to hassle with integrating a payment processor like Stripe, then Teachable is the way to go.

 Teachable 6 Teachery 1